Cross-Linguistic Data Formats

 Thus, following up discussions from the first workshop on Language Comparison with Linguistic Databases a second workshop in Leipzig focused on the idea of a very simple CSV based format to exchange very simple cross-linguistic data.

 Simplicity was the main design goal from the start, so the formats under consideration will evolve starting out as simple as possible.
-Thus, the first milestone to be reached is a proof of usefulness.
-With the first release of the CLDF spec we hope to provide a baseline for experiments, and possibly even this proof.
+With CLDF 1.0 we provide a stable baseline for further evolution.